-The District has previously issued twelve (12) series of waterworks and sewer system combination unlimited tax and revenue bonds and nine (9) series of waterworks and sewer system combination unlimited tax and revenue refunding bonds.
-As of May 1, 2021, \$14,460,000 principal amount of such prior indebtedness remains outstanding (the "Outstanding Bonds").
+The District has previously issued thirteen (13) series of waterworks and sewer system combination unlimited tax and revenue bonds and nine (9) series of waterworks and sewer system combination unlimited tax and revenue refunding bonds.
+As of the Date of Delivery, \$14,935,000 principal amount of such prior indebtedness remains outstanding (the "Outstanding Bonds").